 Check out this simple elephant toothpaste experiment.
-The kid are going to love it!
+The chemical reaction that children will observe is exciting to see.

 I love simple science experiments, and making elephant toothpaste is one of my kids’ favorite science activities (and it’s a lot of fun for me, too!).
 Elephant toothpaste is an illustration of an exothermic reaction, meaning that the reaction creates heat.
 As you make this, you can feel the warmth of the reaction and see it producing a puff of smoke right as the mixtures combine.